pengqiannan/Modeling-bacterial-interactions/README.md

 Data availability
 -------
-The model files, memote evaluation files and raw data for generating the figures (Fig.1 to Fig.4) can be found in the `Modeling-bacterial-interactions/data` directory
+The model files, memote evaluation files and raw data for generating the figures (Fig.1 to Fig.4) can be found in the `Modeling-bacterial-interactions/data` directory.

 - **ModelInMatFormat**: The model files in mat format.